-This easy Paleo Vegan Peach Cobbler Crumble is a gluten free remake of the classic recipe that you’ll never believe is healthy!
+This easy Healthy Paleo Peach Cobbler with Coconut Flour is a gluten free remake of the classic recipe that you’ll never believe is healthy!
 The perfect Summer dessert to feed a crowd!

 The dairy free peach cobbler of your DREAMZZZ.